Aditya-Ohri/final-project-aditya/README.md

 # Aditya's CPT: Connnect 4

 ## Objective
-The main goal of this game is to give a variety of audiences (a single player or 2 players) a simple, efficient/fast, and engaing experience while playing the classic Connect  4.
+The main goal of this game is to give a variety of audiences/2 friends a simple, efficient/fast, and engaing experience while playing the classic Connect  4.

 ## Instructions